ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-7-3.md

-# Ensuring Transparency and Accountability in AI Adoption for Climate Change Mitigation and Adaptation

 In this chapter, we will explore the importance of transparency and accountability in the adoption of AI for climate change mitigation and adaptation.
 As with any technology, it is essential to ensure that AI systems are transparent and accountable to address concerns about fairness, bias, privacy, and security.